-What is the greatest luxury available to the privileged in the twenty first century?
+What is the greatest luxury available to the privileged in the twenty-first century?
 Limousine transport?
 First Class air travel or a private jet?
 Designer clothes?
-Exquisite jewellery or the best fine dining?
-At 7132 Hotel here in Vals, the team believe it is time.
+Exquisite jewelry or the best fine dining?
+At 7132 Hotel here in Vals, the team believes it is time.
 Time to relax, unwind, enjoy the view, take the waters.
 They also offer fine dining of course at Silver Restaurant, recently awarded its first Michelin star.
 There is also one of the most beautiful spas we have ever seen.

 They know all about luxury at 7132 in fact.
 If you book into one of their new suites, the luxury experience begins when the hotel contacts you to arrange your transfer from anywhere within the borders of Switzerland.
 We chose to depart from Basel Airport and we’re delighted that the weather was perfect for our transfer by helicopter.
 Yes, you did read that right.
 A brand spanking new Airbus EC 130 T2, in jet black with the hotel logo discretely displayed on the doors.
 The views of the mountains and valleys were simply overwhelming, breathtaking.
 The flight was over all too soon but we were then met at the airfield by a chauffeur-driven Mercedes for the short drive into the village.

-Strolling through the subtly lit lobby decorated in restful shades of blue and black, we wafted straight up to be checked-in in our fourth floor suite.
+Strolling through the subtly lit lobby decorated in restful shades of blue and black, we wafted straight up to be checked-in in our fourth-floor suite.
 On the way, we encountered the butler who offered to unpack our cases for us.
 The view through the huge picture windows continued the dreamy tone of our adventure.
 As we watched the electrically operated windows slowly open, we had to laugh at the quintessentially Swiss sounds of cowbells and alpenhorns playing across the valley.
 It was a simply unbelievably beautiful scene which improved further when the room service trolley arrived a few moments later with complimentary vintage Pol Roger Champagne accompanied by canapés tailored to our special dietary requirements.
-The rosti with caviar was superb and complimented the bubbly perfectly.
+The rosti with caviar was superb and complemented the bubbly perfectly.
 I doubt there has ever been a better arrival and transition experience at any hotel in the world.